apache/spark/docs/mllib-evaluation-metrics.md

 regression, clustering, etc. Each of these types have well established metrics for performance evaluation and those metrics that are currently available in Spark's MLlib are detailed in this section.

-## Classification Model Evaluation
+## Classification model evaluation

 While there are many different types of classification algorithms, the evaluation of classification models all share similar principles.
 In a [supervised classification problem](https://en.wikipedia.org/wiki/Statistical_classification), there exists a true output and a model-generated predicted output for each data point.
 For this reason, the results for each data point can be assigned to one of four categories:

-* True Positive (TP) - class predicted by model and class in true output
+* True Positive (TP) - label is positive and prediction is also positive
-* True Negative (TN) - class not predicted by model and class not in true output
+* True Negative (TN) - label is negative and prediction is also negative
-* False Positive (FP) - class predicted by model and class not in true output
+* False Positive (FP) - label is negative but prediction is positive
-* False Negative (FN) - class not predicted by model and class in true output
+* False Negative (FN) - label is positive but prediction is negative

 These four numbers are the building blocks for most classifier evaluation metrics.
 A fundamental point when considering classifier evaluation is that pure accuracy (i.e. was the prediction correct or incorrect) is not generally a good metric.
 The